 Ensuring air quality will help maintain health, welfare and performance not only for the pigs but also for the people managing the pigs.

-The 3 major congratulators to reduced air quality in pig housing is carbon dioxide, ammonia and hydrogen sulphide.
+The 3 major congratulators for reduced air quality in pig housing are carbon dioxide, ammonia and hydrogen sulphide.

-Our recommendations air quality follows the standards set by CIGR, International Commission of Agricultural and Biosystems Engineering.
+Our recommendations for air quality follow the standards set by CIGR, International Commission of Agricultural and Biosystems Engineering.